 Conversely, there is a risk to sellers in such a mini-auction situation.
 Buyers may feel that they are being played, that the seller or listing agent is just saying there are multiple offers in order to drive up the price, or that it’s unfair that they are submitting a price higher than asking without having any knowledge of the other offer.

 They are not wrong – just like if you were at an antique auction and you found the perfect piece, you would pay less if there was no one else in the audience who also wants the piece.
-However, the second there are more than one interested parties, the price ends up increasing.
-In that case, much like in a multiple-offer situation in real estate, each buyer has no idea what amount the other is willing to go up to, but needs to have a strategy to back away when they feel it is not worth it to them any more.
+However, the second there are multiple interested parties, the price ends up increasing.
+In that case, much like in a multiple-offer situation in real estate, each buyer has no idea what amount the other is willing to go up to, but needs to have a strategy to back away when they feel it is not worth it to them anymore.